beginning of content

 What are the symptoms of neuropathy?

-The symptoms depend on the nerves involved.
+Your symptoms will depend on the nerves involved.

 Neuropathy can also cause: